Getting started with Zoom Webinars

 - Automatically Approve - All registrants to the webinar will automatically receive a confirmation email with details on how to join the webinar.

-- Manually Approve - The host of the Webinar will manually approve or decline a registrants approval.
+- Manually Approve - The host of the webinar must manually approve or decline a registrant.
 If a registrant is approved, they will receive an email with details on how to join the webinar.

 Scheduling a webinar